Betting Exchanges: The Curse of Disruptive Innovation.

-Throughout its short history, the betting exchange industry has been mired in controversy.
-The exchanges have come under heavy criticism from incumbent operators,sports body regulators and industry associations, and, at times, even their own customers.
+Throughout their short history, betting exchanges have been mired in controversy.
+They have come under heavy criticism from incumbent operators,sports body regulators and industry associations, and, at times, even their own customers.
 Ralph Topping, the then CEO of traditional bookmaker William Hill, famously told an industry magazine in 2009 that Betfair was "a massive secret society where illegal gambling is taking place."

-Betfair, the world's leading betting exchange has sought and failed to enter the US betting market with its betting exchange model on to the global stage.
-The company became mired in regulation in Europe, had its progress checked in the Australia betting market, eventually selling its 50% stake in its joint-venture there to its business partner and become bogged down in a regulatory quaqmire in Europe.
-The subject of a disastrous stockmarket flotation, Betfair once called for the death of traditional bookmakers, and yet in May 2012, introduced risk based fixed-odds betting on singles markets in certain of its sports markets.
+Betfair, which is the the world's leading betting exchange, has sought and failed to enter the US betting market with its betting exchange model on to the global stage.
+The company became mired in regulation in Europe, had its progress checked in the Australia betting market, eventually selling its 50% stake in its joint-venture there to its business partner and become bogged down in a regulatory quaqmire in Europe (especially in the Italian betting market).

 The USP of Betting Exchanges?